 Now for the history lesson: Established in 1800 by an act of Congress, “for the purchase of such books as may be necessary for the use of Congress,” the library today also serves the nation, with holdings for the visually impaired (for whom books are recorded and/or translated into Braille), scholars and researchers in every field, college students, journalists, and teachers.
 Its first collection was destroyed in 1814 when the British burned the Capitol (where the library was then housed) during the War of 1812.
 Thomas Jefferson then sold the institution his personal library of 6,487 books as a replacement for roughly $23,000 in 1815, and this became the foundation of what is today the world’s largest library.

 The Jefferson Building was erected between 1888 and 1897 to hold the burgeoning collection and to establish America as a cultured nation with magnificent institutions equal to anything in Europe.
-Originally intended to hold the fruits of at least 150 years of collecting, the Jefferson Building was, in fact, filled up in a mere 13 years.
+Originally intended to hold the fruits of at least 150 years of collecting, the Jefferson Building was filled up in a mere 13 years.
 It is now supplemented by the James Madison Memorial Building and the John Adams Building.

-The concerts that take place in the Jefferson Building’s elegant Coolidge Auditorium are free but require tickets, which you can obtain through Ticketmaster (www.ticketmaster.com).
-Across Independence Avenue from the Jefferson Building is the Madison Building, which houses the Copyright Office, administrative offices, and venues for author readings and other events.
+The concerts that take place in the Jefferson Building’s Whittall Pavilion and in the elegant Coolidge Auditorium are free but require tickets, which you can obtain at www.loc.gov/events.
+Across Independence Avenue from the Jefferson Building is the Madison Building, which houses venues for author readings and other events.
+Across Independence Avenue from the Jefferson Building is the Madison Building, which houses venues for author readings and other events.